CHAPTERS 27-29

 She glanced at the guard standing near the door.

 “So you have your own lab here,” she said, managing to balance enough on one foot to work the shorts on with her free hand.
 As she bent forward, she felt something shift inside her head.
-“Three labs, it sounds like.”
+“More than one lab, it sounds like.”

-“How fortunate for you,” she droned.
+“Good for you,” she droned.
 As she adjusted the shorts on her robotic hips, she noticed a vague tactile sensation—less a signal from pressure sensors and more a simple awareness of whether or not she was being touched.
 An electromagnetic field, like Sesame had.
 She had felt it on her back while on the table.
-“I’m so glad you paid my body for this.”
+“I’m so glad you paid my life for this.”

 “I think so.”